Family mediation solicitors

 What is family mediation?

-Family mediation is a process available for couples facing a divorce or for other family members in dispute to assist them resolve their issues without needing to involve the courts.
+Family mediation is a process available for to couples facing a divorce or separation or for other family members in dispute, to assist them resolve their issues without needing to involve the courts.

 Family mediation involves a neutral qualified third party to help everyone find a way forward.
-There are often negotiations and compromises needed as part of the family mediation process, with the mediator helping to guide that process.
+The clients often need to negotiate with each other and make compromises as part of that process.
+The mediator helps guide that process.

 How does family mediation work?